griddb/docs-en/manuals/GridDB_SQL_Reference.md

   | LONG                  | from 1000 \* division_count to -2<sup>63</sup>-1 |
   | TIMESTAMP             | 1 or more                                      |

-  - If the column of TIMESTAMP is specified, it is also required to specify the interval unit.
-DAY is the only value that can be specified as the interval unit.
+  - If the column of TIMESTAMP is specified, it is also required to specify the interval unit.If the column of TIMESTAMP is specified, it is also required to specify the interval unit.
+DAY and HOUR are the values that can be specified as the interval unit.
   - The interval unit cannot be specified for any types other than TIMESTAMP.

 - Specify the value from 1 to 1024 for "division_count".
 - The partitioning key requires the primary key.
 To set a key other than the primary key, the restriction in the configuration file need to be removed.
 For details, refer to the cluster definition file settings in [GridDB Features Reference](GridDB_FeaturesReference.md).
 - The column specified as partitioning key cannot be updated.

+[Memo]
+- Like interval partitions, the number of data partitions of one table that are generated has an upper limit.
+To change the number, see the section on the "setting of the cluster definition file" in the [GridDB Features Reference](GridDB_FeaturesReference.md).
+- Note that unlike interval partitions, for interval hash partitions, the same number of data partitions are generated for a single interval as the number of hash partitions.

 ***Option specifications***

 ****Data affinity****
 - Options related to data affinity can be specified in the format "WITH (property key = property value, ...)".
   The options that can be specified are same as [normal table](#label_data_affinity_property).